As we well see later, a similar method is also used to

 it uses the same .bib

-files as for old BIBTEX, but lets you use many
+files as for old BIBTEX, but adds many

 new document types and data field names.